 Figure 26.
 General location of forest carbon initiatives in the La Primavera

-It is worth highlighting that the region has very similar conditions throughout its entire length, characteristics such as heights above mean sea level, low gradient slopes, meandering drainage, relict gallery forests located along the springs and simple drainage. that progressively feed larger drainages, soil composition and savanna landscapes and ecosystems; They describe the particularities of the eastern plain of the country.
-Due to the above, it is expected that the conditions in the areas of the entire core will also be similar, validating the carried out.
+It is worth highlighting that the region has very similar conditions throughout its entire length, characteristics such as heights above mean sea level, low gradient slopes, meandering drainage, relict gallery forests located along the springs, and simple drainage. that progressively feed larger drainages, soil composition, and savanna landscapes and ecosystems; They describe the particularities of the eastern plain of the country.
+Due to the above, it is expected that the conditions in the areas of the entire core will also be similar, validating the analyses carried out.

 To account for removals, it is necessary to apply stratification processes to established stands.